Dimensional Fund Advisors Ltd. : Form 8.3 - GXO LOGISTICS INC - Ordinary Shares

 1.75%

-*Dimensional Fund Advisors Ltd. and / or its affiliates do not control voting discretion for 81,753 shares.
-Please note, there were net transfers in of 121 shares.
+*Dimensional Fund Advisors Ltd. and / or its affiliates do not control voting discretion for 81,804 shares.
+Please note, there were net transfers in of 1 share.

 All interests and all short positions should be disclosed.